yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 <img class="center-image" src="{{ '/assets/img/matrix-notation/matrix-illustration.jpg' | relative_url }}" alt="Matrix illustration" width="400"/>
 <div class="figure-legend" markdown="1">
-A Machine Learning Legend who can think inside the Matrix and knows when to avoid index notation.
+Figure 1: A Machine Learning Legend who can think inside the Matrix and knows when to avoid index notation.
 </div>

 One of the most underrated yet crucial skills to acquire in your machine learning journey is the ability to think and write in terms of matrices, vectors, or sometimes tensors.